 Korn are massive worldwide, and a lot of newer bands certainly wouldn’t exist without their influence.
 They’ve played Download many times over the years but I think it’s time they got the headline slot, instead of just under it.
 It’s long overdue.

 Here’s a band I made a fool of myself to when I was young and dumb.
 Slayer are iconic, getting to the point where they’re being considered pop culture.
 I even spotted their logo on clothing in H&M and Primark, which was weird.
-The thrash titans unfortunately lost their creative genius and guitarist John Hanneman in 2013 to alcoholism, 2 years after he had to go inactive due to a nasty spider bite.
+The thrash titans unfortunately lost their creative genius and guitarist Jeff Hanneman in 2013 to alcoholism, 2 years after he had to go inactive due to a nasty spider bite.
 Fellow thrash outfit Exodus‘s guitarist Gary Holt has taken the stand since.
 Slayer’s most recent release Repentless came out in 2015 and was received with a mixed reception.
-I personally thought it was okay, surviving guitarist Kerry King did okay despite losing his partner in crime.
+I personally thought it was okay, surviving guitarist Kerry King pulled off the writing, despite losing his partner in crime.

 Formed in Des Moines, Iowas back in 1992, Stone Sour is the original band of Slipknot‘s vocalist Corey Taylor.
 When Slipknot gained worldwide fame, Corey decided to bring back his old band-mates, including Slipknot‘s guitarist Jim Root, and set back up his original band.
 Stone Sour have won 2 Grammies in their lifetime.
 These inlcude their 2003 single “Get Inside” and 2004 single “Inhale” – both of which included on their self-titled debut album.
 It must be hard being in two massively successful bands internationally, I have no idea how Corey manages it.

-The band are currently building up to the release of their 6th album Hydrograd, which drops this June.
+The band have just released their 6th album Hydrograd, which I am personally finding it hard to get along with – but that’s another story in itself.
 They’ve also just announced a European tour which includes some arena dates.
 Bigger venues means that more and more people are attending.
 I feel they’re certainly going to be worthy enough for a headline slot at next year’s Download festival.